gosom/google-maps-scraper/README.md

   -zoom int
     	Use this to set the zoom level(0-21) for the search -geo string
-    	Use this to set the geo coordinates for the search
+    	Use this to set the geo coordinates for the search (default "")
 ```

 ## Using a custom writer